proofofexistence/docs/README.md

-transaction output as [provably unspendable](https://en.bitcoin.it/wiki/Script#Provably_Unspendable.2FPrunable_Outputs) and allows a small amount of data to be inserted, which in our case is the document\'s hash, plus a marker to identify all of our transactions.
+transaction output as [provably unspendable](https://en.bitcoin.it/wiki/Script#Provably_Unspendable.2FPrunable_Outputs) and allows a small amount of data to be inserted, which in our case is the document's hash, plus a marker to identify all of our transactions.

 Once the transaction is confirmed, the document is permanently certified and proven to exist at least as early as the time the transaction was confirmed.
-If the document hadn\'t existed at the time the transaction entered the blockchain, it would have been impossible to embed its digest in the transaction (This is because of the hash function\'s property of being [second pre-image
+If the document hadn't existed at the time the transaction entered the blockchain, it would have been impossible to embed its digest in the transaction (This is because of the hash function\'s property of being [second pre-image